couchbaselabs/ansible-couchbase-server/README.md

 ## Multi Dimensional Scaling and New Service Types

-This `examples/cluster_init.yml` playbook now has basic support for Couchbase Server version 4.0.0 and its new service types.
-Specifically, a cluster node can now be tagged as providing the following services:
+This `examples/cluster_init.yml` playbook now has basic support for Couchbase Server version 4.x and its new service types.
+Specifically, you can now tag a cluster node as providing the following services:

 * data : the standard document data service
 * index : the global secondary index (GSI) service
 * query : the N1QL query service

-To specify which services a node should be responsible for, simply add them to the `couchbase_server_node_services` variable as part of your cluster node host inventory definition.
-Reference the *cluster_nodes_mds* section of `examples/example_hosts` for an example of how this is done.
+To specify which services a node should be responsible for, add them to the `couchbase_server_node_services` variable as part of your cluster node host inventory definition.

+Reference the *cluster_nodes_mds* section of `examples/example_hosts` for an example of service specification.

 See [Services architecture and multidimensional scaling](http://developer.couchbase.com/documentation/server/4.0/architecture/services-archi-multi-dimensional-scaling.html) for more information about service types.